prismofeverything/funnel/README.md

 Once you've done that, you can test this with the following command:

 ```
-python funnel.py test/samtools-workflow.cwl --input test/samtools-workflow.cwl
+python funnel.py test/samtools-workflow.cwl --input gs://genomics-public-data/ftp-trace.ncbi.nih.gov/1000genomes/ftp/technical/pilot3_exon_targetted_GRCh37_bams/data/NA06986/alignment/NA06986.chromMT.ILLUMINA.bwa.CEU.exon_targetted.20100311.bam
 ```

-(Notice the dumb usage of the cwl as the input file also: this is because currently the input is a pointer to a file in a GB specified inside the python script and ignores this argument entirely).

-This will output the results from the GP, including the informative line:
+This creates a stacktrace (we are not providing any output as `cwltool` expects since GP writes to a GB), but before that it will run the command on GP and spit out the results, including the informative line:

 ```
 u'name': u'operations/EP7WnIa6KhiimNLAnK-r3aYBIPGRzLvVHCoPcHJvZHVjdGlvblF1ZXVl'